+To carry out the search, a series of keywords were used in combination to search in the database within article titles, keywords and abstracts.
+To capture literature relating to tourism businesses, the words 'tourism', 'hospitality' and 'travel' were used.
+To capture literature on entrepreneurship, the keyword 'entrepreneur' was used, which additionally identified literature with the word 'entrepreneurship'.
 In order to ensure that the search was limited to the literature regarding island destinations, the word 'island' was originally used.
-However, this yielded only a very small number of publications and so the keyword search combinations were modified to use the list of island nations provided by the United Nations Earth Programme (2006), which contains the names of 1.991 islands, meaning that these many searches of the database were run in total.
-Alternative search terms such as 'innovation' and 'growth' were considered at an early stage of this process but rejected as they generated too many results which did not relate to entrepreneurship, which was the key focus of this research.
+However, this yielded only a very small number of papers and so the keyword search combinations were modified to use the list of island nations provided by the United Nations Earth Programme (2006), which contains the names of 1991 islands, meaning that this many searches of the database were run in total.
+Alternative search terms such as 'innovation' and 'growth' were considered at an early stage of this process but rejected as they generated too many results which did not relate to entrepreneurship, which is the key focus of this paper.
 Initially, the review was limited to research published since the year 2000, but this also significantly limited the number of articles returned in the search because of the specialist nature of this topic.
 Instead, no time constraints were included in the search.

-Tourism and Hospitality studies are an increasingly post-disciplinary fields (Lynch et al., 2011; Pernecky et al., 2016), meaning that research on tourism and hospitality can be published across a wide range of specialist journals, and therefore the searches for this review were not limited to tourism and hospitality journals, unlike some similar reviews on tourism topics (Li, 2008; Ateljevic & Li, 2009), but in common with Solvoll et al. (2015) and Gaudette et al. (2017); it included any publications found on the Scopus database which met the criteria.
+Unlike some similar reviews on tourism topics (Ateljevic & Li, 2009; Li, 2008), but in common with Slovoll et al. (2015) and Guadette et al. (2017), this review was not limited to the tourism journals, and included any publications found on the Scopus database which met the criteria.
 This meant that the search included journals from diverse fields including island studies, business management, human resources and marketing, as well as tourism and hospitality publications.
 The initial search yielded 644 unique articles and book chapters that were listed in Scopus.
 As part of the screening process, all of these articles were then manually checked to ensure that they were relevant to the topic, and irrelevant publications were excluded.
-Due to the comprehensive list of island nations used to carry out the search, those publications relating to islands with a population in excess of 10 million were excluded as the focus of this research was on islands that share some combination of characteristics of peripherality, remoteness, and low resource bases.
-This step excluded publications based on research in, for example, the United Kingdom and Sri Lanka.
-However, where publications related to islands that were adjacent to larger land masses within the same state, or where they were overseas territories or dependencies of a larger state, these were included.
-This is because insular entities within a larger state can still suffer from many of the issues associated with more traditionally peripheral islands (Moscardo, 2011; Chaperon & Bramwell, 2013; Sinclair-Maragh & Gursoy, 2015; Baldacchino, 2019) Only publications written in English were included in this study.
+Due to the comprehensive list of island nations used to carry out the search, those publications relating to islands with a population in excess of ten million were excluded as, following the literature review above, the focus of this paper is on islands that share some combination of characteristics of peripherality, remoteness, and low resource bases.
+This step excluded publications based on research in, for example, the United Kingdom, or Sri Lanka.
+Only publications written in English were included in this study.
 After applying these criteria, 132 articles remained for use in this review.
-The full process is outlined in Figure 1, which uses the standard PRISMA flow chart to explain the systematic selection of publications for inclusion in this research.
+The full process is outlined in the figure below, which uses the standard PRISMA flow chart (2015) to explain the systematic selection of articles for inclusion in this research.

-Figure 1.
-PRISMA diagram
+Figure 1 - PRISMA diagram